LavaMoat/lavamoat.github.io/src/content/docs/about/dev-environment.md

 ---
-title: Securing the Development Environment
+title: LavaMoat in the Dev Environment
 description: Securing the Development Environment with LavaMoat
+sidebar:
+  order: 2
 ---

 In this document, we'll explain how LavaMoat protects your development environment.